xgerat/visallo/docs/tutorials/helloworldgpw.md

 1. In the concept type text box, type Person and hit enter
 1. Click on Create

-You will see a person get added to the graph, and their name quickly change from "No Title Available" to "Hello World".
+You will see a person get added to the graph, and their name quickly change from "Untitled" to "Hello World".

 [Next Steps: Making a Web Plugin](webplugin.md)